47rooks/typing-tutor/README.md

    + there is no final stop.
 Instead the user can keep typing and hitting return pushing the text further up the screen.
 Harmless but not very good.
    + 'You are done' is not very explanatory as to next moves.
+   + Currently annotated reference and annotated entered lines are built up regardless of whether there are errors.
+It would be an optimization to only do that if there was an error.